alpinelinux/aports/README.md

 our other repositories.
 The packages do not follow any of the previously mentioned policies and only need to be able to be build correctly.
-After the package is verified to be working it should be moved to one of the other reposities as soon as possible following the polcies set for that repository.
+After the package is verified to be working it should be moved to one of the other repositories as soon as possible following the policies set for that repository.
 If the package is not moved within a 6 month period we will notify the maintainer and remove it after 9 months.